-Beagle Lifespan and Health Issues
+Beagle Lifespan and Common Health Issues

 These friendly, curious, and cheerful dogs are on the smaller side of the dog spectrum, weighing in between 20lbs-30lbs.
 Small, but sturdy, beagles are known for their floppy ears and big hearts.
 While beagles are affectionate with their families, they do have an independent streak to their personalities.
 Beagles are considered to be excellent family dogs since they are rated as very good with young children.
 They are also very friendly towards other dogs and love to play with their new friends.
 Whether you’re already a proud beagle owner or are considering adopting one of these noble animals, you may be wondering about how long a beagle’s life span is, and if there are any beagle health problems you need to know about.
 We’ll discuss both of these topics along with ways to keep your beagle healthy and happy.